voxgibson/webmgeneral/README.md

 **Requirements & Use:**

-The portable version for Windows does not require python installation.
+The portable version for Windows does not require additional installations.

-To run the program from source requires python 3
+To run the program from source requires python3.

-The Linux version requires these installs through the terminal.
-(Tested on Ubuntu):
+The Linux version requires these installs through the terminal (Tested on Ubuntu):

 *sudo apt-get install python3*